Construction Budget Template

 1. Visibility: Offers a granular view of project expenses, ensuring no hidden costs.

-2. Accountability: Tracks cost responsibilities for subcontractors, suppliers, and project owners.
+2. Accountability: Tracks cost responsibilities for subcontractors, suppliers, and clients.

 3. Proactive Management: Alerts to cost overruns early, allowing adjustments before they escalate.